ericanderson/ericanderson.github.io/_posts/2011-01-28-ms-office-in-the-app-store-the-business-perspective.md

 Options: Continue to have declining business in the Office arena or slash some prices, join the app store, and give Apple 30%.

-<strong>Winner</strong>: I don’t know what Microsoft will choose, but in the first case, it’ll likely be Apple that wins.
+**Winner**: I don’t know what Microsoft will choose, but in the first case, it’ll likely be Apple that wins.
 In the second case, they both win.

 Time will tell.